HomeGymAdvice.comUpdated April 2026

 ### Explosive Power Swings.
 Cleans.
 Snatches.
 Ballistic movements that build athletic power and conditioning simultaneously.

 You can't replicate a proper kettlebell swing with a dumbbell.
-The physics don't work—the shape matters.
+The physics don't work.
+The shape matters.

 ### Fat Loss / Cardio A 20-minute kettlebell swing workout burns more calories than almost anything else you can do in your living room.